algmyr/ComplexSeminar/slides.markdown

 ## Psychological assumption

-* Information processing relates to the procecess of human cognition
+* Information processing relates to the processes of human cognition

 ## Epistemological assumption